Wiki · Individual Player · Last reviewed June 16, 2026

 Amanda Askell

-Amanda Askell is a philosopher and AI alignment researcher at Anthropic whose work connects moral philosophy, model finetuning, Constitutional AI, and the deliberate shaping of Claude's character.
+Amanda Askell is a philosopher and AI alignment researcher at Anthropic whose public work connects moral philosophy, post-training, Constitutional AI, Claude's character, and the governance problem of turning private value judgments into model behavior.

 Snapshot